-Home insurance protects your biggest investment, your home and everything in it.
-With so many options for your home, we’ve done the hard work for you.
+Home insurance protects your biggest investment: your home and everything in it.
+With so many cover options available, we’ve done the hard work for you.
 Read this guide to help you find the best home insurance for you and your family.

 What does homeowners insurance cover?

 Personal property coverage covers your house and personal belongings plus any garage or shed on the property and your car.
 It may also cover additional living expenses if you are temporarily not able to live in your home.
 Liability coverage covers you if someone is injured while on your property or damage to the property of others.

 Though home insurance isn’t required unless you have a loan, it’s probably a good idea to consider for most homeowners.
 A homeowners insurance policy will safeguard your house in case of unforeseen events like fire, burglary or natural disaster.

 Why do I need home insurance?

 Thunderstorms, lightning, burst pipes, fallen trees, fire, ice – the list of things that could potentially damage or destroy your home is endless.
 Your home is likely your most valuable possession, and homeowners insurance protects it from the unexpected.

 It also protects what’s in your home against damage, loss or theft, so if your furniture is damaged in a kitchen fire or your television is stolen, your insurer can help you replace it.
 And if you don’t own your own home, renters insurance can still protect your belongings.

 Think about all those hours you spent turning your house into a home.
 Perhaps you invested in creating a little veggie patch in the back garden or gave up your weekends to renovate the perfect kitchen.
 Maybe you had to fight off other buyers to come out on top in the property market.

 Without homeowners insurance, one disaster might require you to dig into your savings to clean up the mess, or be left without a way to fix the damage if your savings can’t cover it.
 The dwelling coverage in your homeowners insurance policy makes sure it doesn’t come to that.